Collie (WA)

 What is the weighted average housing cost based on tenure mix in the suburb of Collie?

-Accounting for the local ownership mix, the weighted average monthly housing cost is approximately $695.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $695.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,263/month, and renters paying $1,082/month.

 How affordable is housing in the suburb of Collie relative to local incomes?